proplot-dev/proplot/HOWTOCONTRIBUTE.rst

 Our documentation is written in reStructuredText.
 You can follow our conventions in already written documents.
 Some helpful guides are located `here <http://docutils.sourceforge.net/docs/user/rst/quickref.html>`__ and `here <https://github.com/ralsina/rst-cheatsheet/blob/master/rst-cheatsheet.rst>`__.

 .. note::
-    Build the documentation locally with the following command:
+    To build the documentation locally, use the following commands:

     .. code:: bash

-        $ conda env update -f ci/environment-dev-3.6.yml
+        cd docs
-        $ cd docs
+        pip install requirements.txt
-        $ make html
+        make html

-    The built documentation should be available in the ``docs/build/``.
+    The built documentation should be available in the ``docs/_build/html``.

 If you need to add new functions to the API, run ``sphinx-autogen -o api api.rst`` from the ``docs/source`` directory and add the functions to ``api.rst``.